Wedding Community Vow Of Support

 And there are a couple of ways to make a wedding community vow of support.

-And you have the choice of where to fit it into your ceremony, before your vows or after.
+You have the choice of where to fit it into your ceremony, before your own vows, or after.

 In a smaller intimate wedding, you could ask each of your guests to bring along a vow or a promise that they would like to recite to you during the ceremony.